 Dir.
 Andrzej Wajda 2009

-Oscar Nominated for best foreign film, Katyn is the true horrific story of how 15000 officers of the Polish army were massacred by the Russian KGB at the end of the second world war.
+Oscar Nominated for best foreign film, Katyn is the true horrific story of how 15000 officers of the Polish army were massacred by the Russian NKVD at the beginning of the second world war.
 An episode that wiped out many of a generation brightest and among them the father of Wajda himself.
 This film is the director’s brave dive into his own personal history as well as one of the country’s most painful secrets.

 Other Raindance Pic(k)s